lynnlangit/gcp-for-bioinformatics/README.md

 ## Topic Areas in this Repository

 - Setup Google Cloud Platform Account
-    - Setup Account
+    - Setup GCP Account
-    - Select and setup client tools
+    - Setup GCP client tools
-    - Configure user permissions / GCP services security
+    - Setup GCP project security
-- Files and Data
+- Files & Data
-    - Use Google Cloud Storage
+    - Use Google Cloud Storage for files
     - Use public genomic datasets on GCP
-    - Use Big Query
+    - Use Big Query to query files
-    - Use Cloud SQL
+    - Use Cloud SQL to store data
 - Compute with VMs and Containers
-    - Use Google Compute Engine
+    - Use Google Compute Engine Virtual Machines
-    - Use Terra.bio
+    - Use Terra.bio workflows
-    - Use Docker
+    - Use Docker containers
-    - Use cromwell
+    - Use cromwell workflows
-    - Use dsub
+    - Use dsub workflows
-    - Use Kubernetes
+    - Use Kubernetes to orchestrate container pipelines
-    - Use Nextflow.io
+    - Use Nextflow.io workflows
-    - Use GCE Jupyter Notebook instances
+    - Use Google Compute Engine with Jupyter Notebooks on a Virtual Machine
 - Machine Learning
     - Use ML Vision / Video APIs & AutoML
     - Use ML Text / Natural Language APIs
     - Use ML Table Analysis
     - Use Deep Variant
-    - Use GCE ML (deep learning) image
+    - Use Google Compute Engine ML (deep learning) image to create a Virtual Machine
+    - Use a Jupyter notebook in Google Colabs with BigQuery
+    - Use a Jupyter notebook in Google Colabs with BigQuery ML
 - Code/Cloud Tools
-    - Use Google Code Repositories
+    - Use Google Code Repositories for code source control with Git
-    - Use GCP Deployments
+    - Use GCP Deployments to deploy GCP services
-    - Use Google Container Repositories
+    - Use Google Container Repositories to host docker container images
-    - Use Stackdriver
+    - Use Stackdriver to analyze GCP service logs
 - Serverless Compute with Functions
     - Use Cloud Functions and Cloud Run
 - Advanced GCP Topic
     - Get links to advanced GCP topics
+    - Use gcloud with GCE
+    - Use gcloud with Cloud SQL
+    - Use gsutil with Cloud Storage